 Lastly, local mining operations will be engaged as one of the key stakeholder groups for planning of sustainable land use and biodiversity conservation, building on lessons learned of the UNDP/GEF-5 Land Degradation Offset and Mitigation in Western Mongolia project.
 Biodiversity offsets are among the options for sustainable financing mechanisms for NRs that will be explored during implementation (Output 3.1.5).

-5. Risks.
+5. Risks to Achieving Project Objectives